Johannine Comma: King James Only movement

 In more recent years, the Comma has become relevant to the King James Only Movement, a Protestant development most prevalent within the fundamentalist and Independent Baptist branch of the Baptist churches.
 Many proponents view the Comma as an important Trinitarian text.
 The defense of the verse by Edward Freer Hills in 1956 in his book The King James Version Defended in the section "The Johannine Comma (1 John 5:7)" was unusual due to Hills' textual criticism scholarship credentials.

 Grammatical analysis

-In 1 John 5:7–8 in the Critical Text and Majority Text, though not the Received Text, we have a shorter text with only the earthly witnesses.
-And the following words appear.
+In 1 John 5:7–8 in the Critical Text and the different editions of the Majority Text, though not the Textus Receptus, we have a shorter text with only the earthly witnesses.
+And the following words appear: